elherold/Dis-EmbeddingConnotations/README.md

 ## Technical Setup
-This project was implemented with Python version Python 3.12.3 Steps to run the code:
+This project was implemented with Python version Python 3.12.3

+Steps to run the code:

 1. To install necessary packages run:
 `pip install -r requirements.txt`

-2. To load necessary datasets and trained models...
+2. To load missing datasets and trained models please download them using this link: https://1drv.ms/f/s!As6v1rinodqPl-MAEMUWQSc2PKcMOA?e=Ml7LnB
+The zip files need to be extracted and integrted into the existing folder structure (see below) into the folder with the same name.

 ## Content
 ### Objectives